justinpenner/type-design-resources/README.md

 ## Community

+- [Type Crit Crew](https://typecritcrew.com/) a free resource for type design students to meet 1–1 with experienced type designers for virtual critiques
 - [TypeDrawers](https://typedrawers.com/) discussion forum for type designers
 - [Type Twitter](https://twitter.com/i/lists/15845166) a list of over 400 type foundries to follow on Twitter
 - [Fonts r Magic](https://twitter.com/mrkvlmrvc) an informal weekly Zoom meeting for type designers to chat and show their work, hosted on Friday afternoons by Mirko Velimirovic.
 Posting Zoom links publicly is probably asking for trouble, so I'd say just send Mirko a DM to join!